judepayne/draw-graph/web-draw-graph/help1.md

 ### Introduction<div id=“introduction” />

 draw-graph allows you to produce graph/ network diagrams from simple data descriptions.
+Network diagrams show how things connect - boxes and arrows diagrams.

 draw-graph is powered by Graphviz, a very capable (and complex!) library for displaying graph/ network diagrams.
 Unfortunately for the non-technical user, the input format for Graphviz, dot, can be rather complex.
 Although it can be written by hand, for large graphs, it’s often preferable to produce the dot format programmatically. draw-graph solves this problem by using a csv (comma separated values) input format that you would typically prepare in a spreadsheet before uploading or pasting into draw-graph. draw-graph then gives you access to some of the key Graphviz settings (out of several hundred) for controlling the display in a simple way.

+In addition to the graphviz functionality, draw-graph has both preprocessing and postprocessing stages.

+Preprocessing allows for facilities like filtering the graph or finding paths through it.
+Postprocessing tweaks the appearance of the image returned by draw-graph to improve it.

 ### Basic graph terms<div id=“basic-graph-terms” />

-**nodes** are nodes in your graph.
-Sometimes called vertices.
-Nodes in draw-graph are each made by a list of values that describes the node (the keys for the values are specified only once, in the header row).
+**nodes** are nodes in your graph - the boxes on your diagram.
+Each node in draw-graph is just a map of keys and values which you define.
+In the data that you make describing the diagram you want, the keys are specified just once in the header row, and the values are specified for each node.

 Nodes can be individually styled within the data you load into draw-graph.
 A node might participate in none, one or many..

-**edges** are connections between two nodes in a graph.
+**edges** are connections between two nodes in a graph - the arrows on your diagram.
 Edges can be individually styled within the data you load into draw-graph.

 **clusters** are sections within the graph, best thought of as a collection of nodes.
 Clusters can be individually styled in the data you load into draw-graph.